Chatbots - The New Voice Of Your Brand

 Truth or dare

 With conversational bots disrupting traditional customer service, it’s raised an important ethical question for brands, potentially requiring them to choose between transparency and profit.
 A recent research paper suggested that undisclosed chatbots are as effective as proficient workers and four times more effective than inexperienced workers in converting customer purchases.
 More interestingly, the researchers discovered that disclosing the use of a chatbot reduced purchase rates by roughly 80%.
 Why?
 The research found that users who knew they were interacting with chatbots, found them less knowledgeable and empathetic.
-Ultimately, past experience led respondents to have preconceived negative perceptions, irrespective of the bot itself.
+Ultimately, past experiences led respondents to have preconceived negative perceptions, irrespective of the bot itself.
 The researchers concluded by recommending organisations disclose the use of chatbots at the end of a conversation, in order to reap maximum benefits of duplicity whilst still remaining compliant with any existing “bot laws” in their state or territory.
 As the makers of Bot or not put it simply: “people make emotional connections and give one another the benefit of the doubt, even if it's just a stranger over the phone – which is precisely the emotional response that [Google] Duplex and others seek to exploit.”

 Connecting with a machine

 When evaluating brands, we already know our emotions come first.
 Building an emotional connection to the brand and your customers, whether it’s over the phone or through text, is crucial.
-With chatbots increasingly becoming a first point of contact, brands will need to work harder to keep abreast with the newest technology and put forward an experience they are proud of in order to combat the pre-existing negative perceptions and provide a seamless experience.
+With chatbots increasingly becoming a first point of contact, brands will need to work harder to keep abreast with the newest technologies and put forward an experience they are proud of in order to combat the pre-existing negative perceptions and provide a seamless experience.

-That doesn’t just mean understanding subtleties of language or detecting sentiment and adjusting accordingly; but rather delivering a more personalised experienced based on someone’s history – anticipating requests, even picking up a conversation where it was left off, will all become part of the new chatbot normal.
+That doesn’t just mean understanding subtleties of language or detecting sentiment and adjusting accordingly; but rather delivering a more personalised experience based on someone’s history – anticipating requests, even picking up a conversation where it was left off, will all become part of the new chatbot normal.

 And while this is all very exciting and futuristic, chatbots are not set-and-forget solutions, and in reality, are still a long way from where they need to be.
 But at the end of the day, chatbots are brand ambassadors and should be treated as such.